yahoojapan/yosegi-hive/docs/create_table.md

 See the [quick start](quickstart.md) for the procedure up to creating the table.

 As with JSON, Yosegi maps fields and columns by name.
-The defined fields need not be included in the data.
-Fields not included in the data are NULL.
+Yosegi treats the fields that have not been appeared in the data as NULL when user access them.

 ## Configuration and TBLPROPERTIES